AIMarketContest/simulation/docs/tutorial/getting_started_tutorial.md

 │   └── AgentX
 │       ├── AgentX.py
 │       ├── config.ini
-│       ├── initial_pickler.py
 │       └── trained-agents
-│           └── c4cc5ef3a97ebc149e47c32f3d095f2d85995e2f
+│           └── 00a11e938af2edefacceffe60ea22fbb1e9e34b7
 │               └── metadata.ini
 ├── config.ini
 ├── environments
+│   ├── config.ini
+│   └── demandfunctions
+├── evaluation_configs
+│   └── evaluation_example_config.ini
 └── training_configs
+    └── training_example_config.ini
 ```

 **Note:** The hash in `trained-agents` will be different.

 The `agents` folder will be where all custom agents are coded and their trained derivatives will be stored.

-# TODO: check spelling of folder name
 The `environments` folder will allow you to store any custom demand functions.
-These can be found in the `demand_functions` folder inside.
+These can be found in the `demandfunctions` folder inside.

-# Check current spelling name
-We have the directories for `training_config` and `evaluation_config`.
+We have the directories for `training_configs` and `evaluation_configs`.
 These directories hold the configuration files in use.

 ## Agents